gacetta/notes/authentication.md

 _BEST PRACTICE_ - alter passwords through a "hashing" process to protect users AKA **NEVER STORE PASSWORDS AS CLEARTEXT**

-`cleartext` or `plaintext` ishumanly readable.  `ciphertext` is obscured by hashing, encoding or encryption
+`cleartext` or `plaintext` is humanly readable.  `ciphertext` is obscured by hashing, encoding or encryption

-`encoding` - process of transofrming data into another format
+`encoding` - process of transforming data into another format
 ex: URL Encoding: `'that's cool' -> 'text=that%27s+cool'` *PREVENTS* - HTML injection attack